-The big blue world beckons once again as “Finding Nemo: The Big Blue… and Beyond!” debuted this past summer at Disney’s Animal Kingdom Theme Park.
+The big blue world beckons once again as “Finding Nemo: The Big Blue… and Beyond!” debuted in June 2022 at Disney’s Animal Kingdom Theme Park.
 The freshly reimagined return of this popular stage show invites guests into the undersea setting that charmed audiences around the world in the Disney and Pixar smash-hit animated film, “Finding Nemo.”
 Learn more about the updated show below.

 1 – A Reimagined Retelling of Finding Nemo: The Musical

 Fans of Disney and Pixar’s “Finding Nemo: The Musical,” which debuted at the theme park in 2007 and ran for more than 13 years, can breathe a sigh of relief as the show isn’t exactly new; it’s just a “reimagined retelling.”
 That means that the show still immerses audiences in the story of Marlin and Nemo – an overprotective clownfish father and his curious son – through a dazzling production that combines music, puppets, dancers, and animated backdrops.

 As in the original production, Marlin and Nemo each go on a separate journey that ultimately teaches them how to love and understand each other better.
 Except in this adaptation of that beloved tale, the storytellers are a group of fish living at the Marine Life Institute.
 “This show incorporates many of the songs from the original musical, as well as amazing puppetry and live performers that fill the stage,” said show director James Silson, Disney Live Entertainment.